Neil Hartigan: Attorney General of Illinois

+Crime Victims Assistance Act, which uses the fines paid by convicted criminals to fund non-profits supporting survivors of violent crime.
+He was also involved in lawsuits protecting disabled persons, consumers, and the environment.

+Hartigan initially ran for governor in the 1986 election.
+However, when Adlai Stevenson III entered the Democratic primary, Hartigan dropped out and endorsed Stevenson.
+Opting to run for reelection as attorney general, he won by a wide margin, winning with the highest number of votes of any statewide office that year.

-Hartigan ran for governor in the 1990 election, winning the Democratic nomination unopposed.
-Campaigning as a moderate Democrat, he advocated for lowering the state income tax and increasing funding for social services, such as education.
-Hartigan narrowly lost the general election to Secretary of State Jim Edgar by about 80,000 votes out of the over 3.2 million cast.
+Hartigan ran for governor again in the 1990 election, winning the Democratic nomination unopposed.
+A moderate Democrat, he opposed making the state's temporary income tax increase permanent during the campaign.
+Hartigan lost the general election to Secretary of State Jim Edgar by a narrow margin of 80,000 votes out of the over 3.2 million cast.

 Later years

-Following his defeat in 1990, Hartigan left elected office again.
-He worked for a Chicago law firm and served as chairman of World Trade Center Illinois.
-During the 1990s, Hartigan considered possibly returning to elected office.
-News outlets named him as a potential leading contender for the Democratic nomination in the 1996 U.S. Senate race and the 1994 and 1998 gubernatorial elections.
+Following his defeat, Hartigan served as Chairman of the World Trade Center Illinois and worked for a law firm.
 In 1997, Hartigan was appointed by President Bill Clinton to serve on the board of directors of the Federal Home Loan Mortgage Corporation.

-In addition, his daughter, Laura, served as the chief fundraiser of Clinton's 1996 re-election campaign.
+After leaving statewide office, Hartigan has also remained involved in politics.
+On a national level, he was an active supporter of Hillary Clinton's 2008 presidential campaign and, alongside other former state attorneys general, he endorsed Joe Biden during the 2020 presidential election.

 In 2002, Hartigan won election to the Illinois Appellate Court from the First District, which covers Cook County.
 After two years, he chose to retire voluntarily from the bench.
 On March 22, 2013, Governor Pat Quinn appointed Hartigan to the Illinois Court of Claims.
-He served as a judge on the court from May 2, 2013, until retiring on March 21, 2019.
+He served on the court from 2013 until 2019.